Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

 Generally, the idea is pretty simple, for each local two sites, one contract the left and right enviroments :math:`L_{j}` and :math:`R_{j+3}` with local MPOs :math:`M_{j}` and :math:`M_{j+1}`.
 We call this the local operator :math:`H_{loc}`.

-The lowest eigen vector of this operator will be our optimized *local* state, which we call this psi.
+The lowest eigen vector of this operator will be our optimized *local* state, which we call this **psi**.
 Of course, one can performs eigH directly with this :math:`H_{loc}` to get the local optimized state.
-However, the computational and memory cost are very high, and it's not pratical to do so.
+However, the computational and memory cost are very high, and it's not pratical to do so espectially when virtual bond dimension is large.

 Instead, we use iterative solver (Lanczos method) to get our ground state, and use the **A[p]** and **A[p+1]** as our initial trial state for performing Lanczos with our local operator :math:`H_{loc}`.